So Fun, It's Scary!

 With its lighthearted tone and not-too-difficult gameplay, it's still fondly remembered just as much as its predecessor and certainly one of the most popular tables.
-This is considered one of Williams' classics.
-As such it's included in FarSight Studios' Pinball Arcade
+This is considered one of Williams' classics, and as such it's available for FarSight Studios' Pinball Arcade

 Scared Stiff has the following tropes:

-- In the digital version from FarSight Studios, which is locked into "Family Mode".
+- The digital version from FarSight Studios is locked into "Family Mode".
 However, buying the Pro version of the table enables the uncensored clips.